Introduction to MySQL Partition

 SELECT PLUGIN_STATUS,PLUGIN_NAME,PLUGIN_VERSION FROM INFORMATION_SCHEMA.PLUGINS WHERE PLUGIN_TYPE='STORAGE ENGINE' and PLUGIN_NAME = "partition";

-Gives the following output if your MySQL partition support is active:
+It gives the following output if your MySQL partition support is active:

-Alternatively, you can fire the following command to check whether partition plugin is active and supported by your version of MySQL.
+Alternatively, you can fire the following command to check whether the partition plugin is active and supported by your version of MySQL.

-Types of Partitions in MySQL
+Types of MySQL Partition

 1. Horizontal Partitioning